scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

-As soon as all unimodal clusters are found and its central tendency and absolute deviation are computed, the method goes to the next stage: to measure the hyperdimension distance between classes and evaluate the variable relevance to the classification.
+As soon as all unimodal clusters are found and its central tendency and absolute deviation are computed, the method goes to the next stage: to measure the hyper-dimension distance between classes and evaluate the variable relevance to the classification.

 Variable Evaluation and Distance Matrix
 ---------------------------------------